-Help children learn how to manage anger, and other overwhelming emotions, in healthy ways with this list of anger management books for kids from toddlers to teens.
+Help children learn how to manage anger and other overwhelming emotions in healthy ways with this list of anger management books for kids from toddlers to teens.

-Here’s a list of anger management books for kids that can help children from toddlers to teens understand angry feelings, deal with overwhelming emotions, and learn how to calm down and express themselves in appropriate ways.
-It’s okay to feel angry, but it’s not okay to hurt anyone with our words and actions.
-This makes the list of children’s books about anger management below an indispensable tool for parents, teachers, and caregivers.
+Here’s a list of anger management books for kids that can help children from toddlers to teens understand angry feelings, calm down, and deal with overwhelming emotions.
+Books about anger management can also help kids learn how to cope with big feelings and express themselves in appropriate ways.

-Reading children’s anger management books to kids is a great way to help them learn to self-regulate and develop into healthy, emotionally mature adults.
-From books for toddlers about hitting and throwing temper tantrums–to books for teens about controlling angry emotional outbursts and violent meltdowns, this list includes the best childrens books about anger management for kids.
-You might also enjoy this list of Books That Help Kids Understand Their Feelings.
+From books for toddlers about hitting and throwing temper tantrums–to books for teens about controlling angry emotional outbursts and violent meltdowns, this list includes the best children’s books about anger management for kids.
+You might also enjoy this list of books that help kids understand their feelings.

 Why is Anger Management an Important Social-Emotional Skill for Kids to Learn?